Where To Have Your Next Team Dinner

 Going to Legacy Records for a team dinner is how you tell the world that your company is cool, and also maybe moving to Hudson Yards soon.
 This place has the feel of a country club designed by Wes Anderson, without being too quiet or stuffy to count as a celebration.
 There’s a good chance your group won’t be the only team there—kind of like Zogsports, but instead of playing competitive kickball, you’ll be sitting at dueling tables eating things like pasta, duck, and crudos.
 (If you want to definitively one-up those other teams, just book a private room.)

-There are bound to be people on the team who put a lot of stock into going to cool places and eating interesting food.
-You’re reading this, so you’re probably one of them.
-Her Name Is Han will live up to (or, more likely, surpass) their/your standards.
+If you want to prove to your team that you’re “not a regular boss, you’re a cool boss,” take them to this trendy Korean restaurant.
+Located a block away from the heart of the bright neon lights of Koreatown, Han is relatively laid back, but everyone here always seems to be having fun.
 It has some of our favorite Korean food in the city, with highlights including a giant seafood stew and excellent rice cakes.
-It’s low-key in here, but still feels special enough for a dinner you only have once or twice a year.
+It’s low-key here, but it still feels special enough for a dinner you only have once or twice a year.
 We’d recommend calling for a reservation, but if you have a group of eight or fewer, you can book online.

-If you want something trendy and still affordable, Nonono is a great choice (and they take reservations for up to 10 people online).
-This is a Japanese restaurant in Nomad that specializes in yakitori, but also has a literal binder full of other dishes ranging from sushi with parmesan on top to chicken liver pate with ginger.
+Nonono is trendy but still affordable, and also takes reservations for up to 10 people online.
+The specialty at this Japanese spot in Nomad is yakitori, but there’s also a literal binder-full of other dishes ranging from sushi with parmesan cheese on top, to chicken liver pâte served with ginger and little pieces of baguette.
 There aren’t any private dining spaces, but try to sit on the second floor balcony, and plan on ordering a ton of small things, all of which will come out of the kitchen at lightning speed.